Best Male Enhancement Pills

 • Leading Edge hasn’t performed a clinical study like it has for other brands

 There’s already a fair amount of crossover between Eastern medicine and the ingredients in many male enhancement products.
-But Volume Pills take this approach further than most, loading its supplement with both well-known and lesser-known botanicals from China, Korea, and other parts of Asia.
+But Volume Pills takes this approach further than most, loading its supplement with both well-known and lesser-known botanicals from China, Korea, and other parts of Asia.
 For some men, this makes it an ideal supplement, especially for those looking to minimize their intake of chemicals that may have been synthesized in a lab.
 But many of those Eastern botanicals lack rigorous scientific research, making the efficacy — and risk factor — of Volume Pills harder to calculate.
 And since the product still contains things like artificial colors, its position as an “all-natural” supplement isn’t entirely accurate.

 Volume Pills ingredients label